Angelina Terlizzi: Conservation in Action

 In this Q&A, Angelina shares what inspired her interest in conservation, how students can help promote sustainability on campus, and why environmental awareness matters in every field of study.

-I am currently a senior, majoring in Natural Resources with an emphasis in Conservation Biology.
-I was originally on the pre-veterinary track, as I attended veterinary assistant school during high school.
-I accumulated more than 2,000 hours of veterinary experience and worked as a veterinary technician at a local small animal hospital.
+Originally, I attended veterinary assistant school during high school, and I accumulated more than 2,000 hours of veterinary experience and worked as a veterinary technician at a local small animal hospital.
 This early exposure gave me a strong foundation in animal care and an understanding of the practical challenges involved in supporting animal health and welfare.

 During my first semester of sophomore year, I took a course called Zoo and Aquarium Conservation, which completely shifted my perspective.
 I discovered a deeper passion for conservation and the critical role it plays in sustaining biodiversity and promoting animal welfare on a broader scale.
 This course inspired me to switch from a strictly medical path to one that integrates research, conservation, and direct engagement with animals.